About The drill

 How it works

-The primary goal of the drill is to account for all Orem residents in the shortest amount of time possible.
+The primary goal of the drill is to accurately account for all Orem City residents and their current situation as quickly as possible.

 Initiation